Filtrations on quantum cohomology from the Floer theory of $\mathbb{C}^*$-actions: Symplectic -manifolds: definition and properties

 This is a closed subset of $Y$, and if the $-X_{\R_+}$ flow from $y\in Y$ converges then its limit lies in $\F$. \end{lm} \begin{proof} Since $X_{\R_+}=\J X_{S^1}$, a fixed point of the $S^1$-action is automatically a fixed point of the $\C^*$-action, so the two fixed loci agree and coincide with $\mathrm{Crit}(H)=\mathrm{Zeros}(X_{S^1})=\mathrm{Zeros}(X_{\R_+})$ since $X_{S^1}=X_H$. \end{proof}

 \begin{lm} $\F$ is a symplectic $\J$-{\ph } submanifold, whose connected components $\F_\a$ are the critical submanifolds of the {\MB } function $H$.
-The {\MB} indices and {\MB} coindices of the $\F_\a$ are all even. \end{lm} \begin{proof} By Kobayashi \cite{Ko58}, the fixed locus of the Hamiltonian $S^1$-action is a smooth oriented even-dimensional submanifold, since by an averaging argument we can pick an $S^1$-invariant Riemannian metric so the $S^1$-action gives rise to a Killing vector field as required in \cite{Ko58}.
-Indeed we can recall the short proof.
+The {\MB} indices and {\MB} coindices of the $\F_\a$ are all even. \end{lm} \begin{proof} By Kobayashi \cite{Ko58}, $\mathrm{Fix}(\Fi|_{S^1})$ is a smooth oriented even-dimensional submanifold: by averaging, we can pick an $S^1$-invariant Riemannian metric, so the $S^1$-action yields a Killing vector field as required in \cite{Ko58}.
+We recall the short proof.
 The $S^1$-invariance of the metric ensures that at a fixed point $\p$, a neighbourhood of $\p$ can be $S^1$-equivariantly identified with a neighbourhood of $0\in T_\p Y$, using the linearised $S^1$-action on $T_\p Y$ \cite[Ch.VI, Thm.2.2]{Bre72}.
 The fixed locus near $\p$ is parametrised via $\exp_p$ by the vector subspace $H_0$ of all $v\in T_\p Y$ with $d_\p\varphi\cdot v = 0$.
 The holomorphicity assumption on $\varphi$ ensures that $\J H_0=H_0$.
 Viewing $T_\p Y$ as an $S^1$-representation via the action of $d_\p \varphi$, the orthogonal complement of $H_0\subset T_\p Y$ decomposes orthogonally into a direct sum of two-dimensional planes $T_i$ which are rotated with speed $w_i\in \Z.$ Thus, as $Y$ is even-dimensional and oriented, so is $H_0$.
-Although we do not assume that $Y$ is \Kh, Frankel's argument that the Hamiltonian is {\MB } in the proof of \cite[Lem.1]{Frankel59} nevertheless applies also in our case by letting $\phi$ (in his notation) be our Hamiltonian $H$, $X$ be our $S^1$-vector field, and using our holomorphicity assumption for $\varphi$ to get the equation $\J S=S\J $ needed in that Proof.
-By definition, the {\MB } index $\mu_\a$ of a component $\F_\a\subset \F$ equals the sum of the dimensions of the planes $T_i$ which are rotated with negative speeds $w_i<0$.
-The coindex $\dim_{\R}Y - \dim_{\R}\F_a - \mu_\a$ is also even as $Y,\Fa$ are symplectic, hence have even dimensions. \end{proof}
+Although we do not assume that $Y$ is \Kh, Frankel's argument that the Hamiltonian is {\MB } in \cite[Lem.1]{Frankel59} nevertheless applies in our case, by letting $\phi$ (in his notation) be our Hamiltonian $H$, $X$ be our $S^1$-vector field, and using our holomorphicity assumption for $\varphi$ to get the equation $\J S=S\J $ needed in his proof.
+By definition, the {\MB } index $\mu_\a$ of a component $\F_\a\subset \F$ equals the sum of the real dimensions of the planes $T_i$ which are rotated with negative speeds $w_i<0$.
+The coindex $\dim_{\R}Y - \dim_{\R}\F_a - \mu_\a$ is also even as $Y,\Fa$ are symplectic, hence have even real dimension. \end{proof}

 \begin{rmk} The critical points of the {\MB } function $H$ are hyperbolic (the flow on the $T_j$ complex line above is $e^{2\pi i w_j}$ which contributes two eigenvalues of the differential of the flow of modulus equal to $2\pi |w|\in 2\pi \Z$, so not $1$), so the unstable/stable manifolds are non-properly embedded Euclidean spaces (a classical theorem by Hadamard--Perron and Hartman--Grobman).
 The non-properness occurs if the flowlines converge to a critical point that does not belong to that unstable/stable manifold, or if a flowline goes to infinity in finite time (which can only occur if $H$ is not proper). \end{rmk}